0x4445565A/instacodes-sublimetext-plugin/README.md

 which automatically grabs code selection and code syntax and posts it to InstaCod.es using your default browser.

+User can open a file and navigate to File->Post To Instacod.es which will result in their whole file being used as the source code instead of just a snippet.
+This, of course, also autoselects your syntax (based on what sublime says) and uses your default browser to submit your code.

 Install Instrutions
 =============================